Augustine423/navibox/README.md

 Push to the branch (git push origin feature/your-feature).
 Open a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Acknowledgments

 Built for the u-blox ZED-F9P-04B-01 GNSS module.
 Uses the pynmea2 library for NMEA parsing and websocket-client for WebSocket communication.